huriyilmaz/visualstudio-docs.tr-tr/docs/msbuild/change-waves.md

 ## <a name="change-waves-and-associated-features"></a>Dalgaları ve ilişkili özellikleri değiştirme

-Aşağıdaki listedeki bağlantılar, özelliği için GitHub PR 'ye gider.
+aşağıdaki listedeki bağlantılar, özelliği için GitHub PR 'ye gider.

 ### <a name="168"></a>16,8